sanic-org/sanic-guide/src/en/README.md

 ▶ sanic path.to.server:app --cert=/path/to/bundle.crt --key=/path/to/privkey.pem
 ```

-... or the a directory containing fullchain.pem and privkey.pem
+... or the a directory containing `fullchain.pem` and `privkey.pem`

 ```
 ▶ sanic path.to.server:app --tls=/path/to/certs
 ```

-**Even better**, while you are developing, let Sanic handle setting up local TLS certificates so you can access your site at [https://localhost:8443](https://localhost:8443)
+**Even better**, while you are developing, let Sanic handle setting up local TLS certificates so you can access your site over TLS at [https://localhost:8443](https://localhost:8443)

 ```
 ▶ sanic path.to.server:app --dev --auto-tls